-To create a work breakdown structure (WBS), start from your scope statement and break your deliverable or deliverables into smaller pieces.
+To create a work breakdown structure (WBS), start with your scope statement and break your deliverables or deliverables into smaller pieces.
 You aren’t getting into tasks yet, just smaller deliverables.
 Another name for this section is the scope baseline, and each sub-deliverable is called a work package.

 Continuing with our garden example, you could say that your WBS is to produce:

 - 20 sq ft of potatoes

 - 20 sq ft of corn

 Here, each vegetable deliverable would be a work package.